diekhans/gencode-backmap/README.md

   overlap the target gene, it is also rejected.
   - If a gene did not map or was rejected and a version of the gene with the same biotype exists in the target annotations, use the existing gene.
-- Optionally, automatic genes and pseudogenes.
-This avoids complex mappings of small RNAs imported from other database (e.g. mirRNAs).
+- Small, automatic-only genes are optionally not mapped, with the target annotation being passed through This avoids complex mappings of small RNAs imported from other database (e.g. mirRNAs).
+- Target genes with no corresponding mappings and that overlap patched regions in the target genome may optionally be passed through.
+This address a fair number of problem cases.
+This was a common problem on GRCh37 chrX.

 Pairing of source and target genes is somewhat complex due to instability of some gene identifiers between assemblies.
 If a matching base gene id (less